Logicer16/eslint-plugin/README.md

 [![GitHub commit activity (branch)](https://img.shields.io/github/commit-activity/m/Logicer16/ESLint-plugin)](https://github.com/Logicer16/eslint-plugin/graphs/contributors)
 [![Type Coverage](https://img.shields.io/badge/dynamic/json.svg?label=type%20coverage&suffix=%&query=$.typeCoverage.atLeast&uri=https%3A%2F%2Fraw.githubusercontent.com%2FLogicer16%2Feslint-plugin%2Fmain%2Fpackage.json)](https://github.com/plantain-00/type-coverage)

 Logicer's ESLint configuration as a plugin for use in other projects.
 Designed to be built upon for the project's specific needs.
+Dependency plugins may be omitted if they're not configured to be used.
 For use in flat config files.

 Contents: